 To fully grasp the significance of Nat Turner's Rebellion, it's essential to understand the context in which it occurred.
 The early 19th century was a period of immense social and economic tension in the United States, particularly in the Southern states where slavery was deeply entrenched.
 Virginia, one of the oldest and most populous states in the nation, was heavily reliant on enslaved labor for its agricultural economy, primarily the cultivation of tobacco.

 Despite the oppressive conditions, enslaved people resisted slavery in various ways, from subtle acts of sabotage and resistance to more overt forms of rebellion.
-The fear of slave uprisings was a constant presence in the minds of white Southerners, who lived in a state of perpetual anxiety about the potential for violence.
+Worth adding: the fear of slave uprisings was a constant presence in the minds of white Southerners, who lived in a state of perpetual anxiety about the potential for violence.
 This fear was fueled by historical events such as the Stono Rebellion in South Carolina in 1739 and the Haitian Revolution, which began in 1791 and demonstrated the potential for enslaved people to overthrow their oppressors.

 Comprehensive Overview of Nat Turner's Rebellion